chrisyphus/Synchronized-Queueing-Network/README.md

 # Simulated Queueing Network (SQN) Simulator

 The Simulated Queueing Network (SQN) Model is a Python-based simulation tool designed to analyze and simulate queueing systems with multiple nodes, bins, and time constraints.
 This project provides a flexible and customizable framework for studying the behavior and performance of queueing networks in various scenarios.
+The synchronized queueing networks generated are formulated specifications of the General Semi-Markovian Process (GSMP) discrete-event model.
+The last section of this README describes the exact formulation.

 ## Features